apache/carbondata/docs/data-management-on-carbondata.md

     OPTIONS('MULTILINE'='true')
     ```

-  - **ESCAPECHAR:** Escape char can be provided if user want strict validation of escape character on CSV.
+  - **ESCAPECHAR:** Escape char can be provided if user want strict validation of escape character in CSV files.

     ```
     OPTIONS('ESCAPECHAR'='\')